Director, Operations and Maintenance, Naples Airport Authority

 Executive Director, Southern Waste Information eXchange, Inc. (SWIX)

-Gene Jones serves as Executive Director of Southern Waste Information Exchange (SWIX), a non-profit organization which has been operating since 1981 assisting businesses and municipalities with their waste management issues.
+Gene Jones serves as Executive Director of the Southern Waste Information Exchange (SWIX), a 501(c)(3) non-profit organization which has been operating since 1981 assisting businesses and municipalities with their waste management and remediation issues.

-Gene is based in Florida and specializes in building strategic relationships with waste recycling firms and brings a vast network of associations in the recycling sector from his work in organizing conferences such as;
+With over 40 years of experience, Gene specializes in building strategic relationships with waste and remediation firms.
+He brings a vast knowledge of various environmental sectors from organizing and managing conferences such as;

 • the Agricultural Plastics Recycling Conference & Trade Show,